jmgorton/jmgorton/README.md

 ## Hi there 👋

+Jared's the name, coding's the game.
+I've been particularly enjoying Python lately.
+I like problems that require complex math.
+If you want to know more, please reach out.

 <!--
 **jmgorton/jmgorton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.